This one's quick. If your kid uses a phone or tablet, the brightness is likely higher than it needs to be.

 If the device has auto-brightness, turn it on.
 It adjusts to ambient light, which means it'll dim automatically indoors.
 But check it manually from time to time because auto-brightness tends to err on the bright side.

 Combine this with night mode for the biggest effect.
 Warm tones plus low brightness is noticeably gentler.
-Your kid probably won't even notice the change.
-Their eyes will.
+Your kid probably won't notice the difference.
+But the amount of light reaching their eyes will be lower.

 Sources